mdarnall/mdarnall.github.io/source/_posts/2011-12-05-javascript-patterns.markdown

 > can inherit from another class.
 JavaScript is a _prototypal_ language,
 > which means that _objects_ inherit directly from other _objects_

-While it is possible to create _psuedoclassical_ inheritance in JavaScript its not recomended because it's not the same as classical inheritance and unexpected behavior can occur.
-The preferred inheritance pattern is to embrace the prototypal behavior and focus on object inheriting properties of other objects.
+The most natural inheritance pattern is to embrace the prototypal behavior and focus on objects inheriting properties of other objects.

 Prototypal inheritance is easy with the `Object.create` method in ECMAScript 5: